Best daily deals

 Is the Sony WH-CH710N noise canceling any good?

 The noise canceling here is really good for what you’re paying for.
-The combination of the isolating padding on the ear cups and the active noise canceling technology really cancels out a lot of ambient sound around you, including frequencies 300Hz and below which is where most noise canceling headphones struggle.
+The combination of the isolating padding on the ear cups and the active noise canceling technology cancels out a lot of ambient sound around you, including frequencies 300Hz and below, which is where most noise canceling headphones struggle.

 I don’t see this headset having issues with the low rumbles of an airplane that so frequently cut through most other headphones.
 While it isn’t as great at canceling out sound as the Sony WH-1000XM4, it’s pretty damn good, considering it costs much less.